continuedev/continue/docs/docs/troubleshooting.md

 3. Select `Console`
 4. Read the console logs

-## Meilisearch on Windows

-As of now Windows users must manually download and start Meilisearch to use the '@' context referencing feature.
-To do so, follow the instructions here: https://www.meilisearch.com/docs/learn/getting_started/installation.
-Alternatively, you can track our progress on support for Meilisearch on Windows here: https://github.com/continuedev/continue/issues/408.
-Once Meilisearch is up and running on http://localhost:7700, Continue should be able to automatically connect.
-You may just have to reload the VS Code window first.

 ## Still having trouble?

 Create a GitHub issue [here](https://github.com/continuedev/continue/issues/new?assignees=&labels=bug&projects=&template=bug-report-%F0%9F%90%9B.md&title=), leaving the details of your problem, and we'll be able to more quickly help you out.